VoxeLibre/VoxeLibre/README.md

 More help about the gameplay, blocks items and much more can be found from inside the game.
 You can access the help from your inventory menu.

+### Special blocks
+The following blocks are interesting for Creative Mode and for adventure map builders.
+They can not be obtained in-game or in the creative inventory.

+* Barrier: `mcl_core:barrier`
+* Command Block: `mesecons_commandblock:commandblock_off`
+* Monster Spawner (WIP): `mobs:spawner`
+* Huge mushroom blocks: See `mods/ITEMS/mcl_mushrooms/README.md`

+Use the `/giveme` chat command to obtain them.
+See the in-game help for an explanation.

 ## Installation
 This game requires [Minetest](http://minetest.net) 0.4.15 (or later) to run, so you need to install Minetest first.
 Only stable versions of Minetest are